Finland Rail Passes and Train Tips

 Virtually all trains within Finland, as well as the following extras:

-• Tallink-Silja Line and Viking Line overnight ferries between Turku/Helsinki and Stockholm offer discounts on ferry tickets with any rail pass that covers Finland or Sweden (and these discounts do not use up a travel day on your rail pass).
-For Tallink-Silja ferries, your rail pass grants you a 20–50 percent discount on trips booked in cabin categories A, B, or C (bookable online with code "Eurail"; ferry tickets for just deck passage, sans sleeping cabin, aren't an option on this route).
-On Viking ferries, your pass gets you a 50 percent discount just on the deck-passage ticket price, and cabin accommodation costs extra (and passholder tickets for Viking Line ferries can only be booked over the phone, or in person once in Scandinavia).
-Note that, on either of these ferry lines, passengers under 21 must either travel with a parent or an official parent-consent form.
+- Tallink-Silja Line overnight ferries between Turku/Helsinki and Stockholm offer discounts on ferry tickets with any rail pass that covers Finland or Sweden (and these discounts do not use up a travel day on your rail pass) — specifically a 20–50 percent discount on trips booked in cabin categories A, B, or C (bookable online with code "Eurail"; ferry tickets for just deck passage, sans sleeping cabin, aren't an option on this route).
+Note that passengers under 21 must either travel with a parent or an official parent-consent form.

 Any tips for buying point-to-point train tickets in Finland?